Collins1Kibet/C-K-ChatBot/README.md

-To be deployed on Streamlit Cloud
+To be deployed on Streamlit Cloud as a Web App